meta-llama/prompt-ops/docs/inference_providers.md

   max_tokens: 40960
 ```

 This configuration uses OpenRouter as the inference provider.
-Behind the scenes, prompt-ops uses LiteLLM to handle the API calls, which provides a unified interface to various LLM providers.
+Behind the scenes, llama-prompt-ops uses LiteLLM to handle the API calls, which provides a unified interface to various LLM providers.

 ## Available Inference Providers

 ### 1. OpenRouter (Default)

 [OpenRouter](https://openrouter.ai/) provides access to a wide range of models from different providers through a unified API.
-This is the default configuration in prompt-ops.
+This is the default configuration in llama-prompt-ops.

 ```yaml
 model: